 Bulgaria has several legal protections in place to prevent discrimination.
 The Bulgarian constitution states that all citizens are equal before the law, and further legislation forbids direct or indirect discrimination based on the following traits and characteristics:

 - Sexual orientation

 As the employer, it’s up to you to comply with these laws throughout the recruiting and hiring processes and beyond.
 To stay compliant, be selective with the language you use in your job postings.
 Avoid mentioning protected traits, such as age, unless they are inherent requirements for the open position.
 You should also avoid direct inquiries about these protected characteristics, even in casual conversations with prospective employees.

-How to Hire Bulgaria Employees
+How to Hire Employees in Bulgaria

 Before hiring Bulgarian employees, you should understand how culture impacts the hiring process.
 Bulgarians are known for being friendly and helpful, and many speak multiple languages.
 Instead of emailing, calling, or texting to communicate, they prefer face-to-face meetings.

 Unlike citizens in the US, Bulgarians nod their heads to signal “no” and shake their heads to say “yes.”
 Most people in the country are extremely talkative and find it rude to get interrupted, so you should plan for long meetings.
 Organizations in Bulgaria are very hierarchical, which can impact how you hire employees and run meetings.